netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Install the module's files according to your preferred setup / deployment strategy.
 Refresh the configuration cache to apply the changes.

-When the module is first executed, these new address attributes are created in your system:
+When the module is first executed, this new address attribute is created in your system:

 - ``dhl_versenden_info``

-The attributes are added in the following tables:
+The attribute is added in the following tables:

 - ``sales_flat_quote_address``
 - ``sales_flat_order_address``